AvishkarK07/Online_Book_Store/README.md

    CREATE DATABASE OnlineBookstore;
    USE OnlineBookstore;

-## Movies Rental Data Queries
+## Book Store Data Queries

-This repository contains SQL queries and corresponding visualizations for analyzing the Movies Rental dataset.
+This repository contains SQL queries and corresponding visualizations for analyzing the Book store dataset.

 ## Queries and Visualizations